 -Michael A. Healy was born on 22 September 1839 in Georgia.
-His father, Michael Morris Healy, was a white planter and his mother, Eliza Clark, was variously reported as a slave or a former slave.
+His father, Michael Morris Healy, was a white planter and his mother, Mary Eliza Smith, was a slave.

 -His father sent him and his nine siblings north to be educated and escape slavery.

 -Michael A. Healy ran repeatedly ran away from any of the schools he was sent to and finally "ran away to sea" in 1855 as a mate on board the clipper ship Jumna, bound for Calcutta from Boston.
 He sailed on merchant vessels for the next ten years until he applied for an appointment as an officer in the U.S. Revenue Marine in 1864.